Chapter 2:

 Haku's eyes narrowed.
 She dashed forward, grabbing a broom from beside a fountain.

 Ren followed the noise toward the town square—only to find chaos.
-People were running from rampaging flying pigs that crashed through stalls and knocked over carts.
+People were running, screaming, their hands thrown up against the rampaging flying pigs that crashed through stalls and knocked over carts.
+The square was a disaster of overturned tables and smashed produce.
 Haku was desperately trying to stop them.
-Her improvised weapon, though blunt, seemed surprisingly effective.
+Her improvised weapon, though blunt, seemed surprisingly effective, swiping the creatures out of the air and momentarily grounding them.
+But there were too many; for every pig she downed, two more shrieked past her head, their enormous bodies battering the walls and sending dust and debris everywhere.

 Ren watched, frozen.
-He knew he should move.
+The noise was deafening, yet he couldn't move.
 He couldn't help it.
 Something inside him craved the rush—any new experience to anchor himself with.
+This pure, primal terror was the most real thing he’d felt since waking up.

 He turned—just in time to see a pig's enormous, drooping tongue flying at his face.
 He raised a hand on instinct—

 A sudden tingling shot down his arm, like static crackling under his skin.
-It wasn't painful, just strange—and a blue spark burst from his fingertips, blasting the creature into a wall.
+It wasn't painful, but it took his breath away.
+Then, a blue spark burst from his fingertips, blasting the creature into a wall.